-The blueprints are then sent to a third part for verification quite often, in order to get a second opinion about the same as well.
+The blueprints are then sent to a third party for verification quite often, in order to get a second opinion about the same as well.

 2.)
 Bill of Materials

-Think of it like an electronic version of ?ingredients? that are necessary to create the final recipe.
+Think of it as an electronic version of "ingredients" that are necessary to create the final recipe.

 3.)
 Routing Designs

-The routing stage involves the design of the routing, which is the creation of traces, which is used to connect the various elements of the PCB.
+The routing stage involves the design of the routing, which is the creation of traces, which are used to connect the various elements of the PCB.

-Several things need to be taken into account as this stage, which includes, but not limited to power levels, signal noise generation, noise sensitivity and so on.
+Several things need to be taken into account at this stage, which includes, but not limited to power levels, signal noise generation, noise sensitivity, and so on.

 Done largely automatically using software applications, the exact process is largely automated, with very little to no effort being required on part of the designer.
 This can be a fairly lengthy process, especially in the case of large boards, which have complex schematics.